 The Socialist Revolutionary Workers’ Party is contesting the elections after a decision taken in 2013, which culminated in its expulsion from Cosatu.

 “It is a cheap attack to say we’re doing this for votes.
+Our positions on these things are historical,” he said.

 The union’s close links to Matshela Koko, Eskom’s former chief executive embroiled in allegations of state capture and corruption, have also been questioned.